 Incredibly difficult to set up its wireless connection, otherwise incredibly easy to use.
 Scanning documents, if that's all you want to do with the Xerox Mobile Scanner, is easy, reviewers say.
-Put in the included 4 GB SD card, turn the scanner on, pick which of three scan types you want and stick a document in the slot.
+Put in the included 4 GB SD card, turn the scanner on, pick which of three scan types you want (JPEG, color PDF, or black-and-white PDF) and stick a document in the slot.
 It'll start scanning immediately, storing the results on the SD card or a USB drive you plug in.
 But if you want to use the best feature of this device -- its wireless connectivity -- be prepared for a long, frustrating, poorly documented trial getting the Eye-Fi card to work the way you want it to.
 That said, once the wireless is set up, it works like a charm, reviewers say; all the pain is in the installation.

-Review Credibility: Excellent Veteran reviewer M. David Stone awards the Xerox Mobile Scanner 4 out of 5 stars and an Editor's Choice designation after his hands-on test, calling its Wi-Fi abilities "slick" and its performance for text recognition "remarkably good."
+Veteran reviewer M. David Stone awards the Xerox Mobile Scanner 4 out of 5 stars and an Editor's Choice designation after his hands-on test, calling its Wi-Fi abilities "slick" and its performance for text recognition "remarkably good."

 Review: Xerox Mobile Scanner, M. David Stone, March 29, 2012